The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(`The best designer in the room is ${theCreator}.`);
   ```

-  This code prints `"The best designer in the room is Peter"` twice.
-First, the variable `theCreator` is declared in the global scope with `let`, meaning it can be reassigned anywhere in the program.
+  This code prints `The best designer in the room is Peter` twice.

+  This is because first, the variable `theCreator` is declared in the global scope with `let`, meaning it can be reassigned anywhere in the program.
 When the function `shoutOut` is invoked, `theCreator` is reassigned with a value of `"Peter"`.
-Since both `console.log` statements occur after the reassignment, and both reference the same variable, both will print the `"The best designer in the room is Peter"`.
+Since both `console.log` statements occur after the reassignment, and both reference the same variable, both will print the `The best designer in the room is Peter`.

 ## 11. What does the following code log?
 Why?
   ```javascript